static-frame/static-frame/README.rst

 >>> frame_go.set_index('albumId')
-Traceback (most recent call last): static_frame.core.exception.ErrorInitIndex: labels (5000) have non-unique values (100)
+Traceback (most recent call last): static_frame.core.exception.ErrorInitIndexNonUnique: labels (5000) have non-unique values (100)

 For a data set such as the one used in this example, a hierarchical index, by "albumId" and "track", is practical.
 StaticFrame implements hierarchical indices as ``IndexHierarchy`` objects.
 The ``Frame.set_index_hierarchy()`` method, given columns in a ``Frame``, can be used to create a hierarchical index: